FrickTown/ObsidianVaults/DatorArkitektur/Parallelism.md

 ### Superscalar
 100 instruction look-ahead to find which are independent.
 We can do all the independent instructions out of order, and therefore in parallel easily.

-We would need an instruction storage as a pool, we'd need a scheduler, and we'd need a buffer
+We would need an instruction storage as a pool, we'd need a scheduler, and we'd need a buffer at the end to finish them in order.